lkoepsel/RPi_10C/README.md

 pi10C@pi10c01.local's password:
 ```
 This will connect your computer to the *RPi* via a secure connection (*SSH*) and you will now be in the *command line interface (CLI)* of the *Raspberry Pi*.

-### VS Code Steps
-In the steps below, *Ctrl/CMD* means press *Ctrl* on Windows/Linux or *Command* on a Mac.

-1. Open *VS Code* on your computer.
-1. Press *Shift-Ctrl/CMD-P*, to *Show All Commands* in *VS Code*.
-1. Enter "*remote*" and click on "*Remote-SSH: Connect to Host...*"
-1. Enter your *RPi* username and hostname like this: *pi10C@pi10C01.local*
-1. Enter your password when prompted
-1. It will take a few minutes for *VS Code* to connect, then it will prompt for a folder to open.
-1. Click on the blue box *Open Folder* then click on *Labs_10C_Class* in the selection dropdown. **ALWAYS OPEN THE FOLDER AND NOT INDIVIDUAL FILES**, it will make your life much easier!
-1. If prompted, click on "Yes, I trust the Authors".
-1. Make the *VS Code* window fill the left half of your monitor screen.

 Your screen now similar to this, with *VS Code* on the left and *Terminal* on the right: